Mike Ribeiro: Personal life

-Ribeiro has three children (Mikael, Noah and Viktoria) with his wife Tamara.
+Ribeiro has three children (Mikael, Noah and Viktoria) with his ex-wife Tamara.
+Their divorce was finalized in September 2021 in Williamson County Tennessee.
 He is of Portuguese descent.

 In 2014, Ribeiro faced charges from his former nanny that he forcibly sexually assaulted her at their Virginia residence.
 In 2017, Ribeiro settled the case out of court.

+In 2024, Ribeiro went on trial for two counts of sexual assault and a count of attempted sexual assault, stemming from incidents at Lake Cypress Springs, Texas in 2021.
+He was found not guilty on two counts and the third deadlocked the jury resulting in a mistrial.